Aliases for FLT1 Gene

 GeneCards Summary for FLT1 Gene

 FLT1 (Fms-Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include microcystic meningioma and eclampsia.
-Among its related pathways are PI3K-Akt signaling pathway and RhoGDI Pathway.
-GO annotations related to this gene include identical protein binding and growth factor binding.
+Diseases associated with FLT1 include lipodermatosclerosis and anal canal squamous cell carcinoma.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for FLT1 Gene